Myers-Briggs INTRO (Part 2b)

 – The importance of info is determine holistically, & perceptions are evaluated based on a sense of harmony, to maintain peace.
 It’s about making value judgements – whether things are good or bad.

 NOTE: This MBTI category is not about emotion, but rather a reasoning process handled in the higher brain (cortex).
-Contrast this with the lower brain’s limbic system which responds physically to stimuli we (call) experience as emotion.
+Contrast this with the inner brain’s limbic system which responds to stimuli we (call) experience as emotion.

-‘Feelers’ are more empathic (picking up on others’ emotions), make subjective decisions on a case-by-case basis, & use feelings they believe to be right rooted in their own values.
-Here ‘Fairness’ means that everyone is treated equally as individuals.
+‘Feelers’ are more empathic (pick up on others’ emotions), make subjective decisions on a case-by-case basis, & use feelings they believe to be right rooted in their own values.
+Here ‘Fairness’ means that individuals is treated equally.

 EXP: When we – buy something because we like it / don’t say something that ‘ll upset another person / decide not to take a job because we don’t like the work environment / decide to move somewhere new to be close to someone we care about….